customerio/customerio-ios/README.md

    https://github.com/customerio/customerio-ios.git
    ```

 3. Select the version that you want to install.
-During this time where the SDK is in alpha stage of development, we recommend that you install *an exact* version of the SDK instead of indicating a range.
-This will avoid you automatically upgrading to a newer alpha version and possibly installing breaking changes on your code base.
+While the SDK is its alpha stage, we recommend that you install *an exact* version of the SDK instead of indicating a range.
+This prevents you from automatically upgrading to a newer alpha version and possibly installing breaking changes on your code base.

    ![in xcode select Exact from dropdown when selecting the version of the SDK to install](docs/img/xcode_spm_install_version.jpg)

-4. Lastly, choose the SDK products that you would like to install.
-You can start with selecting `Tracking` for now and selecting others later if you need them.
+4. Lastly, choose the SDK products that you want to install.
+You can start by selecting `Tracking` for now and adding others later if you need them.

 ![](docs/img/xcode_spm_select_sdks.jpeg)